Marjan23/plgeon/BIP-Process-wishlist.md

 ==Add list of projects/services implementing the BIP==

 Developers may use these lists to estimate which BIPs have become de facto standards, which ones never gained traction or were abandoned.

+==Additional number/document registries==

+Versionbits assignments, Lightning extensions, BIP 39 word lists, etc could use some kind of additional number registries and/or document subdirectories.